Russian mammoth remains give glimmer of hope for cloning

 “What we have found are intact cells, with a whole nucleus,” he said, adding that living cells, if found, would provide the necessary samples to make a living clone.

-The Yana 2012 expedition found the remains last week at the depth of 5-6 metres (16-20 feet) in a tunnel dug by locals searching for rare and valuable mammoth bone.
+The Yana 2012 expedition found the remains last week at the depth of 5-6 meters (16-20 feet) in a tunnel dug by locals searching for rare and valuable mammoth bone.

 A previous find, discovered in the same region two years ago, yielded the remains of a 40,000-year-old female baby woolly mammoth, named Yuka by scientists, as well as those of an ancient bison and horse.
 Those finds lacked living cells.